 James J. Bottiglieri, Director.
-Mr. Bottiglieri has served as a director of CODI since December 2005.
-He served as chief financial officer of CODI from its inception in 2005 through 2013.
-He also served as an executive vice president of CODI's external manager from 2005 through 2013.
+Mr. Bottiglieri has served as a director of Compass Diversified Holdings, Inc. ("CODI") since December 2005, as well as its chief financial officer since its inception in 2005 through 2013.
+Mr. Bottiglieri has served as an executive vice president of CODI's external manager since 2005 through 2013.
 Previously, Mr. Bottiglieri was the senior vice president/controller of WebMD Corporation.
 Prior to that, Mr. Bottiglieri was with Star Gas Corporation and a predecessor firm to KPMG LLP.
 Mr. Bottiglieri is a graduate of Pace University.
 Mr. Bottiglieri serves as a director for a majority of CODI's subsidiary companies.